Turn your manual testers into automation experts Request a DemoStart testRigor Free

 End-to-end tests in testRigor represent how a real user would interact with the application.
 What this means is that you don't need to use CSS Selectors or dig into the DOM structure to define an element.
 Commands are in simple English terms, such as click "Add to Cart", or check that checkbox "Remember me" is checked.

-As you can see, it's very straightforward to create end-to-end tests covering the entire user flows while keeping abstraction from the details of implementation.
+As we'll see on the next section, it's very straightforward to create end-to-end tests covering the entire user flows while keeping abstraction from the details of implementation.

 Let us take the example of an e-commerce website that sells plants and other gardening needs.
 We will create end-to-end test cases in testRigor using plain English test steps.